mayflower/docker-ls/README.md

  * The tag *must* be specified as a sha256 content digest.
- * While tags can be deleted, the current registry implementation will (to the best of my knowledge) not free the space associated with any resulting unused layers.
+ * While tags can be deleted, the current registry implementation will (to the best of my knowledge) not free the space associated with any resulting unused layers
- * Deleting stuff is currently disabled by default in the official registry and needs to be explicitly enabled &mdash; check out this [issue](https://github.com/mayflower/docker-ls/issues/1) for details.
+ * Deleting stuff is currently disabled by default in the official registry and needs to be enabled explicitly &mdash; check out this [issue](https://github.com/mayflower/docker-ls/issues/1) for details.
  * **BE CAREFUL!** The API does not implement undelete :)